jimmoffitt/rules-migrator/README.md

 ## Migration Tool Features  <a id="features" class="tall">&nbsp;</a>

++ Supports generating a rules report, providing feedback on readiness for PowerTrack 2.0.
 + When migrating rules from version 1.0 to 2.0, this tool translates rules when possible.
-  + Version 1.0 rules with [deprecated Operators](http://support.gnip.com/apis/powertrack2.0/transition.html#DeprecatedOperators) can not be translated, and are instead dropped and logged.
+  + Version 1.0 rules with [deprecated Operators](http://support.gnip.com/apis/powertrack2.0/transition.html#DeprecatedOperators) can not be translated.
+These rules are called out in the 'rule migration summary' output.
-+ Supports generating a rules report, providing feedback on readiness for PowerTrack 2.0.
 + Migrates rules tags.
 + Manages POST request payload limits, 1 MB with version 1.0, 5 MB with version 2.0.
 + Provides two 'output' options:
   + Writing write rules JSON to a local file.
   + POSTing rules to the target system using the PowerTrack Rules API.

-  Note that this tool does not currently save the batched JSON payloads, and only single complete ruleset files are ever written.
+Note that this tool does not currently save the potentially batched JSON payloads, and only single complete ruleset files are ever written.
 (This functionality is needed, add it to the RuleMigrator's ```create_post_requests``` method, where the batched payloads are created in memory.)

 ## An Example of Migrating Rules from 1.0 to 2.0 <a id="example" class="tall">&nbsp;</a>